snappr/snappr-api-docs/source/index.html.md

 let api = snappr.authorize('zkTvDUe5jJBJFcjc6ckwapEwax8Kbs7h3nv2SHXSgh5qGhHP22ggsu4fbdZgf25z');
 ```

-> Make sure to replace the example key above with your API key.
+> Replace the example key above with your API key.
+This fake key is used in all of the following request examples.

 Snappr uses API keys to allow access to the API.
 You can access or regenerate your API key from your Photography Portal GUI.
-Each user has their own API key.
-Regenerating your API key will deactivate your API key.
+Each user has a single unique active API key.
+Regenerating your API key will deactivate your previous key.
 Deleting a user will deactivate their API key.

-An API key to be included in all API requests in a header of this format:
+An API key needs to be included in all API requests in a header of this format:

 <code>Authorization: Bearer <span class="route_param">api_key</span></code>